PabloRascazzi/Vulkan1.3-Engine/readme.md

-## Honour Project - Winter 2023
+## Vulkan Engine Project
-Title: Real-Time GPU-Accelerated Ray-Tracing of Mirrors using Vulkan API
+Description: This project is a continuation of my university Honour's Project as a way to continue learning about the Vulkan API.<br>
 Author: Pablo Rascazzi

 ### Instructions